andrew henderson menu

 To renew your residence permit, you must:

-• Still qualify for the D7 visa (fulfill passive income requirements, etc.)
+• Still qualify for the D7 visa (this means fulfilling requirements such as meeting the passive income threshold).

 If you meet all necessary conditions for renewal, your residence permit will be renewed for another three years.

-How to Obtain Permanent Residency and Citizenship in Portugal through D7 Visa?
+How to Get Permanent Residency and Citizenship through a D7 Portugal Visa

-After five years of legal residency in Portugal, you can apply for Portuguese permanent residency or citizenship.
+After five years of legal residency in Portugal (via your initial D7 visa and its renewal), you can apply for permanent Portuguese residence or citizenship.
 A Portuguese permanent residence permit must be renewed every ten years.

-As a Portuguese citizen or resident, you’ll be able to qualify for a range of benefits that we will discuss below.
+As a Portuguese citizen or resident, you’ll be able to qualify for a range of benefits.

 Benefits of Acquiring the Portugal D7 Visa